 History of TRAIL

-Discussion began at the University of Arizona (UA), followed by meetings of the American Library Association (ALA) and the 2004 American Society for Engineering Education (ASEE) on a possible project to digitize U.S. federal technical reports to make them more visible and searchable.
+Discussion began at the University of Arizona (UA), followed by meetings at the American Library Association (ALA) and the 2004 American Society for Engineering Education (ASEE) on a possible project to digitize U.S. federal technical reports to make them more visible and searchable.
 Maliaca Oxnam of UA led these discussions.

 A letter of interest was sent to Judy Russell at the Government Printing Office.